Failure to timely intubate patient

-After trying conservative treatment for approximately 6 months without results, Neurosurgeon A took the patient to surgery.
+After trying conservative treatment for six months without results, Neurosurgeon A took the patient to surgery.
 She performed an anterior cervical discectomy and fusion at C5-6; no complications were encountered.
-The patient was discharged the next day with instructions to return for follow up in two weeks.
+The patient was discharged the next day with instructions to return in two weeks.

 A few hours after being discharged, the patient called Neurosurgeon A’s office reporting difficulty swallowing.
 The nurse instructed the patient to eat soft foods and use throat lozenges.
 She documented that the patient denied trouble breathing or swallowing liquids.
-The neurosurgeon called in prescriptions to the patient’s pharmacy for nabumetone and diazepam.
+Neurosurgeon A called in prescriptions to the patient’s pharmacy for nabumetone and diazepam.

 That night at 9 p.m., the patient went to a hospital emergency department (ED) with respiratory distress.
-Neurosurgeon B, the on-call specialist, notified Neurosurgeon A of the patient’s condition and planned to take the patient back to surgery.
+Neurosurgeon B, who was on call, notified Neurosurgeon A of the patient’s condition and planned to take the patient back to surgery.

 Hospital staff attempted to contact the on-call anesthesiologist, Anesthesiologist A, to provide services for the surgery.
 Surgery was scheduled for 11 a.m., the following morning.

-The next morning, Anesthesiologist B saw the patient at 10:45 a.m. while the OR was being prepared, but was told that Anesthesiologist A had been called to provide anesthesia services.
+The next morning, Anesthesiologist B saw the patient at 10:45 a.m. while the OR was being prepared.
+He was told that Anesthesiologist A had been called to provide anesthesia services.
 Anesthesiologist B documented that the anesthesiology team was present and waiting for Anesthesiologist A to arrive.
 Therefore, Anesthesiologist B proceeded to see other patients.

 Neurosurgeon B consulted with the hospital’s on-call general surgeon, who noted the development of a large hematoma in the patient’s anterior neck.
 Anesthesiologist A responded to the hospital’s call and reported that he had been delayed at another hospital.
-He reported that he would not arrive at the hospital until 11:30 a.m. – 12 p.m.
-So, Anesthesiologist B was emergently called back to the OR to intubate and prepare the patient for surgery.
+He reported that he would not arrive at the hospital until 11:30 a.m.-12 p.m.
+Anesthesiologist B was emergently called back to the OR to intubate and prepare the patient for surgery.

-Upon Anesthesiologist B’s arrival in the OR, the patient was in asystole and CPR was in progress.
+When Anesthesiologist B arrived, the patient was in asystole and CPR was in progress.
 When Anesthesiologist B tried to intubate the patient, he “was able to visualize the cords; however, they were closed shut.”
 Bagged valve mask ventilation was attempted.
 Anesthesiologist B was able to place an 8 Shiley tracheostomy tube and a left femoral central venous catheter, while CPR and advanced cardiovascular life support protocol was underway.